postlund/pyatv/docs/development/airplay.md

 ## Playing media

-Playing a URL is as simple as passing the URL to `play_url`:
+Playing a URL is as simple as passing the URL to {% include api i="interface.Stream.play_url" %}:

 ```python
 url = 'http://commondatastorage.googleapis.com/gtv-videos-bucket/sample/BigBuckBunny.mp4'